Spring is here.

 These are the basics but will get you through any immediate emergency situation with a tornado.

-If you’re looking to get the best emergency food on the market, click here to check out Valley Food Storage’s long term food kit!
+If you’re looking to get the best survival food on the market, click here to check out Valley Food Storage’s emergency food kit!

 It has everything you need in a sealed bucked and it will last 25 years.